 Ayurveda and your bones

 Ayurveda has so much to offer for our health, especially if you are concerned about your bone health.
-Our upcoming Love Your Bones, Love Your Life Retreat will be feature the wisdom of Ayurveda as a true healing modality for bone health.
+Our upcoming Love Your Bones, Love Your Life Retreat will feature the wisdom of Ayurveda as a true healing modality for bone health.
 You can now join this course from the comfort of your own home, at any time with lifetime access to this time-tested natural bone program.

 For more information on Ayurveda, please see my blog, Ayurveda for osteoporosis — harnessing the body’s ancient wisdom.
 Want to learn what your dosha is?
 Take this informative dosha quiz from Deepak Chopra.